noqqe/why-openbsd.rocks/content/fact/xorg.md

 title: "Xserver without root permissions"
 ---

-OpenBSD developers worked hard to make this possible.
-Since 2014, X no longer requires special privileges and can be run as a user instead of as root.
+OpenBSD developers have worked hard to enable the non-root execution of an Xserver.
+Since 2014, X no longer requires special privileges and can be run as a regular user rather than root.

 Details: